helgoboss/helgobox/doc/user-guide.md

 *a lot of* clicks.

 The result are mappings that you can customize as you desire, for example by setting a target value range.
-All of that with MIDI feedback support, which was previously only available in the less dynamic, more global control surface world.
+All of that with MIDI/OSC feedback support, which was previously only available in the less dynamic, more global control surface world.

 **Summary:** _ReaLearn is a sort of instrument for controlling REAPER._